tbidne/shrun/README.md

 **Arg:** `--no-config`

 **Description**: Overrides toml file config regardless of how it was obtained i.e. explicit --config or implicit reading of the Xdg config file.
-Used for when a config file exists at the expected Xdg location, but we want to ignore it.
+This is useful when a config file exists at the expected Xdg location, but we wish to ignore it.

 ### Timeout